Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 cultural elaboration of thousands of people** from all over the world.

-## Debugging can teach Critical Thinking
+## Debugging teach Critical Thinking

 There is nothing on Earth that can train [Critical Thinking](https://en.wikipedia.org/wiki/Critical_thinking) as a decade or two of [Software Debugging](https://en.wikipedia.org/wiki/Debugging).